GrapheneOS/hardened_malloc/README.md

   contained within an isolated memory region with high entropy random guard regions around it.

-The following integer configuration options are available.
-Proper sanity checks for the chosen values are not written yet, so use them at your own peril:
+The following integer configuration options are available:

 * `CONFIG_SLAB_QUARANTINE_RANDOM_LENGTH`: `1` (default) to control the number
   of slots in the random array used to randomize reuse for small memory